SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/RT_notes_for_developers.rst

   RT time step size from the super level to the top level.
 This functionality is replaced with the ``rt_collect_times`` tasks during subcycles.
-Note that the ``rt_collect_times`` tasks aren't being activated during normal steps, as the ``collect`` tasks already to the job just fine.
+Note that the ``rt_collect_times`` tasks aren't being activated during normal steps, as the ``collect`` tasks already do the job just fine.

 Something special about the ``rt_advance_cell_time`` tasks is that they are also created and run on foreign cells.
 During a subcycle, the ``tend`` tasks don't run and don't update the cell time variables from the original cell, so during the subsequent unskipping, the data will be wrong, leading to all sorts of trouble.
-We can do that on foreign cells during sub-cycles because all the cell's time step sizes stay fixed between two reguler SWIFT steps, and hence the number of sub-cycles all the sub-cycles' end times are predictable.
+We can do that on foreign cells during sub-cycles because all the cell's time step sizes stay fixed between two regular SWIFT steps, and hence the number of sub-cycles all the sub-cycles' end times are predictable.